Classic Beeswax Soap Recipe To Try Out This Season (2025)

 Finding quality ingredients is key to a successful beeswax soap recipe.
 For those based in the UK and Europe, several reputable suppliers offer sustainably sourced beeswax and other soapmaking ingredients:

-The Soap Kitchen (UK): Offers a wide range of sustainably sourced beeswax pellets and soapmaking oils.
+The Soap Kitchen (UK) offers a wide range of sustainably sourced beeswax pellets and soapmaking oils.

 When sourcing beeswax, look for suppliers that support ethical beekeeping practices, which ensure the beeswax is harvested in a way that does not harm bee populations.
 This not only supports sustainable production but also contributes to the overall health of the environment.
+If you want to make sure your beeswax is ethically harvested and delivered to you, and you are located in Europe, message me - we are beekeeping in the Netherlands and only use sustainable practices when doing so.

 Tips for Making the Perfect Beeswax Soap Recipe

 This article provided you with a beeswax soap recipe that you can try out when making your next DIY homemade soap.
+The article was last updated in February 2025.